Apple long ago made real the sci-fi future of a computer on your wrist. We help you choose the right one for the present

 Best for: an affordable Apple Watch entry point or an Apple Watch for kids

 With Apple Watch SE, Apple pulls the same trick as with iPhone SE – powering older tech with a more modern chip.
 The result is an Apple Watch that’s hardly cutting-edge – its design debuted with 2018’s Series 4.
-But it has enough clout to not feel old.
+But it has enough clout to not feel too old.

 It’s a good combination, because the Series 4 design still holds up.
 The main downside is there’s no always-on display, so you must raise your wrist (and sometimes even shake your arm a bit) to have it turn on.
-And when it does, you’ll notice bigger bezels than on a Series 9, which means less information on the screen despite very similar case sizes.
+And when it does, you’ll notice bigger bezels than on a Series 10, which means less information on the screen despite similar case sizes.

 But the display is still bright and clear, and there are other positives too.
 The SE has most of the important features found on more expensive models, including Emergency SOS, fall and crash detection, and noise monitoring.
-For the money, it’s a good buy – especially if you’re kitting out a family with Apple Watches.
+For the money, it’s a solid buy – especially if you’re kitting out a family with Apple Watches.
 In fact, the less distracting screen might even be a boon for kids.

 Pros: Affordable; packed with quality features